 Note 1: The numbers filled in for the transaction company in respect of inter-company transactions are as follows:

-(1) Parent company is '0'.
+- (1) Parent company is '0'. - (2) The subsidiaries are numbered in order starting from '1'.

 Note 2: Relationship between transaction company and counterparty is classified into the following three categories: